-Orders of Emotion: Computing and Human Feeling from Feedback to Facebook
+Ordering Emotion: Histories of Computing and Human Feelings from Cybernetics to AI

 A synthesizer on the psychiatrist's couch...

-is just one strange cyborg encounter in Orders of Emotion: Computing and Human Feelings from Feedback to Facebook, a history of the behavioral sciences’ influence on computing from World War II to the present.
+is just one strange cyborg encounter in Ordering Emotion: Histories of Computing and Human Feelings from Cybernetics to AI, a history of the psychological and behavioral sciences’ influence on computing from World War II to the present.

 Digital personality tracking, affective computing, and emotional artificial intelligence (AI) are major growth areas in computer science.
 I use original archival research and historical analysis to chart the genesis of these technologies.
 By unpacking a hitherto unstudied history of emotion and computation, the book argues the design of contemporary clinical and popular technologies for tracking human emotions, such as smart phone apps or wearable devices, is grounded in a longer, often circuitous history of diverse fields including physiology, clinical psychology, cybernetics, and communication studies.